Colorado Business & Personal Taxes

-Colorado’s 2.9 percent sales or use tax on goods purchased by a business that are not intended for resale is the lowest among the 45 states that collect sales tax.
-Services are not taxed, only sales of non-food items.
+Colorado’s sales and use tax is 2.9% on goods purchased by a business that are not intended for resale.
+Services and food items are excluded from sales tax, with the exception of soda and candy.
 Use taxes substitute for sales taxes in cases where an item is purchased for consumption in Colorado from a source outside Colorado or other circumstances where a sales tax was not paid.

-State sales and use taxes paid on the sale, storage, use or consumption of tangible personal property to be used in Colorado directly and predominantly in research and development of biotechnology, clean technology and medical devices are refundable.
+Colorado refunds state sales and use taxes paid on the sale, storage, use or consumption of tangible personal property to be used in Colorado directly and predominantly in the research and development of biotechnology.

-An employer's unemployment insurance tax liability is based on the taxable wage base, which is the first $10,000 of each worker's wages.
-If covered for the first time, the tax rate will be 1.7 percent of the wage base rate, plus an annually computed surtax.
-The surtax is 0.22 percent, plus a solvency surcharge of 0.6 percent, for a total of 2.52 percent.
-After twelve months the employer is eligible for a computed rate based on the experience of the business.
-Specific information on the tax rate for a business can be obtained from the Colorado Department of Labor and Employment Unemployment Insurance Tax Branch at (303) 381-9100, or on the web www.coworkforce.com
+An employer's unemployment insurance tax liability is based on the taxable wage base, which is the first $12,500 of each worker's wages.
+If covered for the first time, the tax rate will be 1.7% of the wage base rate and a bond principal rate of .41%, which makes a combined rate of 2.11%.
+After an employer has paid wages for a sufficient number of quarters, it is eligible for a computed rate based on the experience of the business.
+Specific information on the tax rate for a business can be obtained from the Colorado Department of Labor and Employment - Unemployment Insurance Tax Branch at 303-318-9000, 1-800-388-5515, or on the web www.colorado.gov/CDLE

-For more information on workers’ compensation, please see Department of Labor & Employment, Workers’ Compensation web site at http://www.coworkforce.com/dwc/
+For more information on workers’ compensation, see the Colorado Department of Labor & Employment.

 The State of Colorado does not impose property taxes on businesses; local governmental units assess property taxes primarily to fund public school operations and local government services.

 The Colorado Legislature determines assesment rates, and local taxing entities determine mill levies.
-The assessment rate for commercial and industrial property is assessed for property tax purposes at 29 percent of market value.
-Montrose county wide average of local mill levies in 2008 was 54.902 mills.
+The assessment rate for commercial and industrial property is set at 20% of market value.
+Montrose countywide average of local mill levies in 2008 was 54.902 mills.
 Cities or counties in state-designated Enterprises Zones have the option of providing an incentive payment to new companies.
 This incentive cannot exceed the difference in property taxes after development less the property taxes prior to Zone designation.
-Local governments have the option to negotiate up to 50 percent rebate or credit on their portion of personal property tax as an economic development incentive
+Local governments have the option to negotiate up to 50% rebate or credit on their portion of personal property tax as an economic development incentive

-Personal property (machinery and equipment) used in commercial and industrial operations is also assessed at 29 percent of actual value, based on replacement cost, expected economic life of the asset and other factors.
+Personal property (machinery and equipment) used in commercial and industrial operations is also assessed at 29% of actual value, based on replacement cost, expected economic life of the asset and other factors.
 Business personal property with an economic life of one year or less, or with acquisition cost of $250 or less, is exempt from taxation.
-Legislation passed in 2008 increases Colorado business personal property valued at less than $2,500 are exempt.
-Beginning in 2008, the exemption was raised to $7,000 over five years.
+Legislation passed in 2008 increases Colorado business personal property tax exemption to over $7,000 over five years.
 From the tax year beginning January 1, 2015 onward, the exemption will be increased biennially to account for inflation.

-Computer and telecommunications equipment have new, accelerated depreciation schedules and reduced residual values.
+Computer and telecommunications equipment have accelerated depreciation schedules and reduced residual values.

 Inventory taxes are not assessed in Colorado and there is no franchise tax.

 Colorado levies a tax upon the severance from the earth of metallic minerals and energy resources based upon the gross income of the extraction operation or upon the amount extracted.
-This is a graduated tax that ranges from 2 percent for income under $25,000 to 5 percent for income of $300,000 and over.
+This is a graduated tax that ranges from 2% for income under $25,000 to 5% for income of $300,000 and over.
 Very small operations are exempt.
-A credit is allowed against severance tax equal to 87.5 percent of all ad valorem taxes paid or assessed during the tax year.
+A credit is allowed against severance tax equal to 87.5% of all ad valorem taxes paid or assessed during the tax year.